- Aims and Scope

 - Proofing and Revision after Acceptance

 - Article Processing Charge (APC)

 Spine Surgery and Related Research

-Spine Surgery and Related Research (SSRR), the official open-access journal of the Japanese Society for Spine Surgery and Related Research, is an international, peer-reviewed, multidisciplinary journal directed to spine physicians and scientists.
-The journal publishes original articles in the form of spine-related research comprising basic and clinical research, including suggestive case reports and splendid technical notes.
+Spine Surgery and Related Research (SSRR), an official open-access journal of the Japanese Society for Spine Surgery and Related Research (JSSR), is an international, peer-reviewed, multidisciplinary journal directed to spine physicians and scientists.
+SSRR publishes original articles in the form of basic, clinical, and translational research on anatomy, pathophysiology, biomechanics, diagnosis, medical and surgical treatments related to spine and spinal cord.
+SSRR accepts review articles from evidence-based perspective including systematic review, suggestive technical notes, and rare clinical cases.
+The Journal is published bi-monthly (January, March, May, July, September and November).
 SSRR requires that all manuscripts be prepared in accordance with the “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals.”

-Review Articles should provide a broad overview and updates on a specific field in the scope of SSRR.
+Review Articles should provide a broad overview and updates on a specific field within the scope of SSRR.

 Technical Notes present the tips pertaining to surgical techniques for traditional/novel surgical procedures with their clinical outcomes.